nikitavoloboev/data/productivity/flow/Rules.md

 ## Day One
  - Mark all memorable moments and experiences in Day One.
 - Mark memorable moments throughout the day and put them in `Photo a Day` journal.

+## Images
+- Keep screenshots and interesting images saved in Pixave.